jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 glDeleteProgram(shaderID);
 ```

 Compile and run your program.
 After all the syntax errors and bugs have been resolved (unless you are very lucky there will be at least one) you should be presented with a window within which is your red triangle that you have created.
-Note that this window no longer has the title 'Hello Window', can you change your code so that your window has a more accurate title?
+Note that this window no longer has the title "Hello Window", can you change your code so that your window has a more accurate title?

 ```{figure} ../images/hello_triangle.png
 :width: 500